 Just like the tools have specific benefits, pairing them with specific oils will enhance your experience — and the results.
 But how do you pick an oil with a similar goal to the massage tool you are using?
 Experts give us the breakdown.

 What Should You Look For?

-A facial oil is not meant to replace your moisturizer — instead it sinks into the skin, meaning the ingredients are more effective.
+Facial oil is not meant to replace your moisturizer — instead, it sinks into the skin, meaning the ingredients are more effective.
 Ideally, you want something thick enough, so you do not have to reapply mid massage, and avoid oils that sink into your skin too quickly.
 Oils made up of larger molecules will not penetrate — and therefore sit on top of your pores — as opposed to those with a smaller molecular structure.

 “I always like to do massages on [clean], warm, damp skin to facilitate ease of movement,” says Shamara Bondaroff, esthetician and founder of SB Skin in New York City.
 “Warming the oil between your fingers prior to placing it on your skin will help activate the oil and allow it to penetrate the skin better, ” adds Alissia Zenhausern, N.M.D., a naturopathic doctor at NMD Wellness of Scottsdale.
 Blood vessels and pores dilate a little better, which helps absorption.

 The Best Sunday Riley Oils To Pair With Facial Massage Tools

 Gua Sha: Gua sha is meant to be an act of self-care by slowing down your breath and allowing yourself to rhythmically contour the face with the stone to release muscle tension and activate the lymphatic system.
 “I think this would pair particularly well with Luna Sleeping Night Oil, as an end of day mindful ritual,” says Hadley King, M.D., a board-certified dermatologist in New York.
 “Blue tansy and chamomile essential oils are calming and soothing and promote relaxation, perfect for this mindful bedtime practice.”